Yale-EEB723/finalproject/code.md

 Yes, this project completed all three goals it set out to achieve.
 However, because clustering did not resolve scaffolds into tight clusters, the results of the absence analysis itself is less meaningful.

 *What are the main obstacles encountered?*
-*Computation: My laptop did not have enough computing power to process the dataset in its entirety.
+* Computation: My laptop did not have enough computing power to process the dataset in its entirety.
 The next step is to run R on the cluster.
-*Clustering: As discussed, I could not resolve tight clusters.
+* Clustering: As discussed, I could not resolve tight clusters.

 *What would you have done differently?*
-*Include animal outgroups (choanoflagellates etc.)
+* Include animal outgroups (choanoflagellates etc.)
-*I've received advice on other clustering strategies:
+* I've received advice on other clustering strategies:
-**Perform local clustering and link them together like a daisy chain
+** Perform local clustering and link them together like a daisy chain
-**Go through genes on a scaffold using a sliding 10-gene window.
+** Go through genes on a scaffold using a sliding 10-gene window.
 If two homologs within this window are also on the same scaffold in another organism, this suggests a possible syntenic region.
 Quantify how many of these pairs you can find in the window.
-**Instead of making a homolog x scaffold contingency matrix, make a homolog x homolog matrix. (*I'm still not fully clear on this idea - can we go over this again, Casey?*)
+** Instead of making a homolog x scaffold contingency matrix, make a homolog x homolog matrix. (*I'm still not fully clear on this idea - can we go over this again, Casey?*)

 *What are future directions this could go in?*
-**Ancestral state reconstruction - it is difficult to study what is absent, but perhaps this can be achieved by reconstructing the gene that was lost.
+* Ancestral state reconstruction - it is difficult to study what is absent, but perhaps this can be achieved by reconstructing the gene that was lost.
-**Study system-specific questions eg. Have sponges lost a nervous system?
+* Study system-specific questions eg. Have sponges lost a nervous system?
 This is the question that started the project.
-**Study the characteristics of the genes that have been lost eg. are they orthologs or paralogs?
+* Study the characteristics of the genes that have been lost eg. are they orthologs or paralogs?
 Genes that arose earlier or later?
 **waaaaay more!

-Synteny analysis is generally performed in the context of closely related species.
-Most studies pursuing broad evolutionary comparisons focus on microsynteny.

 Compare clustering algorithms:
 few genes, test statistically whether > expected number of neighbour genes: